isc-projects/stork/doc/install.rst

 enabled in the database.

 First, connect to PostgreSQL using `psql` and the `postgres` administration user.
-Depending on your system configuration, this may require switching to `postgres` user, using `su postgres` command first.
+Depending on the system's configuration, this may require switching to the user `postgres` first, using the `su postgres` command.

 .. code-block:: console